python-cffi/cffi/doc/source/ref.rst

 **ffi.release(cdata)**: release the resources held by a cdata object from ``ffi.new()``, ``ffi.gc()``, ``ffi.from_buffer()`` or ``ffi.new_allocator()()``.
 The cdata object must not be used afterwards.
-The regular destructor of the cdata object releases the same resources, but this allows the operation to occur at a known time.
+The normal Python destructor of the cdata object releases the same resources, but this allows the releasing to occur at a known time, as opposed as at an unspecified point in the future.
 *New in version 1.12.*

 ``ffi.release(cdata)`` is equivalent to ``cdata.__exit__()``, which means that